 Be patient with yourself and with others that may be on this journey with you, there can/will be bumps in the road and setbacks.
 It is important to remember that you are in this together.
 Alan's way of saying this is "shit is going to happen".
 We just need to breath and then work out what to do next together.

 Tracking over time

-What's cool is if you start to do this and track your numbers over time you can start to see the trend and then start to visualise it.
-Then you can start to predict where your finance are heading and where you might get to later in life.
+What's cool is if you start to do this and track your numbers over time you can start to see the trend and then start to visualise it on a graph.
+Then you can start to predict where your finances are heading and where you might get to later in life.

-It is so much fun when you are to track over time!
+It is so much fun when you are able to track over time!

-Katie and I created this chart the other day to show how much money we have earnt in our life time and how much we have kept from our earnings.
+Katie and I created this chart to show how much money we have earnt in our life time and how much we have kept from our earnings.

 How to make this happen